-If you claim Universal Credit, your rent costs will usually be included in that claim - you can't get LHA as well.
+If you claim Universal Credit, your rent costs will usually be included in that claim - you can't get Housing Benefit as well.

-Your award is worked out on your LHA rate, your income and your savings.
+Your Housing Benefit is worked out using your LHA rate, your income and your savings.
 You need a valid tenancy agreement.

-LHA is usually paid directly to you rather than to your landlord.
+Housing Benefit under LHA rules is usually paid directly to you rather than to your landlord.

-If you rent from a housing association or the council, rent a caravan or houseboat or have a tenancy which began before 1989, you can claim Housing Benefit, which is based on the amount of rent that you're charged.
+If you rent from a housing association or the council, rent a caravan or houseboat or have a tenancy which began before 1989, your Housing Benefit will based on the amount of rent that you're charged.

 - Claim form for Housing Benefit and Council Tax Support (PDF Document, 0.4 Mb)

 Last updated: Fri 17 January, 2020 @ 14:10